soup8732/ytconverter/CONTRIBUTING.md

-feat: add support for batch video downloads Implemented functionality to allow users to download multiple videos by providing a list of URLs.
+feat: add support for batch video downloads Implemented functionality to allow users to download random music according to their mood, several random qoutes.

 ## 📬 Submitting a Pull Request